theloadstar/iOS_SL/chapter29/chapter29.md

    <font color = "red">Note:</font> By far this feature only works in devices that support 3D-touch, regardless simulator or real devices.

+---

+I tried to figure out how to implemente *Haptic Touch* , but found that Apple did not provide API like `shortcutItems`.
+Instead, we need to replace it with API `context menu`.

+Actually, the tutorial mentioned this on the previous part of this chapter:

+> If you've used 3D Touch before, Peep and Pop is a very nice feature that gives users a quicker access to the app's contents.
+In iOS 13, this feature is replaced by Context Menus.
+It's very similar to Peep and Pop but with an instant access to a list of action items.
+What's more is that Context Menus work on all devices running on iOS 13 (or later).

+So, let's complete this chapter first and implemente the quick actions by *Context Menu*.

+---